 Italian Ricotta Pie

-This Italian ricotta pie recipe has a delicately flavored creamy ricotta filling beautifully encased in a sweet pie dough that's buttery, light and flaky.
-It's a classic dessert in Italian households, especially during Easter and the holiday season.
-The best part?
-You can easily make it at home with just a few simple ingredients.
+This Italian ricotta pie recipe has a delicately flavored, creamy ricotta filling encased in a sweet pie dough that's tender and buttery.
+It's a classic Italian recipe that's often served during Easter and the holiday season.
+It's super easy to make at home with just a few simple ingredients!

 Golden baked slices of Italian ricotta pie served on small plates.